-- (1) There must be potential public and/or aquatic, avian, or terrestrial animal or plant organism exposure to the Candidate Chemical(s) in the product; and - (2) There must be the potential for one or more exposures to contribute to or cause significant or widespread adverse impacts.
+(1) There must be potential public and/or aquatic, avian, or terrestrial animal or plant organism exposure to the Candidate Chemical(s) in the product; and

+(2) There must be the potential for one or more exposures to contribute to or cause significant or widespread adverse impacts.

-The polymeric PFASs approved by FDA for use in food-contact paper, paperboard, and molded fiber products are environmentally persistent, but can eventually degrade into nonpolymeric PFASs, with PFAAs as the final degradation products.
+The polymeric PFASs authorized for use in food-contact paper, paperboard, and molded fiber products are environmentally persistent, but may eventually degrade into nonpolymeric PFASs.
 Also, according to documents submitted by manufacturers to FDA, these polymeric formulations contain nonpolymeric PFASs as impurities.
 Nonpolymeric PFASs display one or more hazard traits as defined by the California Code of Regulations.

-These nonpolymeric PFASs migrate from the food packaging into food, resulting in exposures.
+These nonpolymeric PFASs migrate from the food packaging into food, resulting in dietary exposures.
 Migration efficiency increases with decreasing PFAS chain length.
-Also, at the end-of-life of the treated food packaging products, persistent PFASs or other hazardous compounds are released into compost, environmental media, human food, or other consumer products.
+Also, at the end-of-life of the treated food packaging products, persistent PFASs or other hazardous compounds are released into compost and environmental media.

-While FDA regulates the use of chemicals in food packaging, it does not consider all cumulative effects, aggregate effects, and end-of-life impacts, and therefore does not address all potential exposures and adverse impacts associated with the use of PFASs in food packaging.
+While FDA regulates the use of chemicals in food packaging, it does not consider all cumulative effects, aggregate effects, or end-of-life impacts, and therefore does not address all potential exposures and adverse impacts associated with the use of PFASs in food packaging.
+Therefore, to encourage identification and evaluation of non-PFAS alternatives, this Priority Product proposal applies to plant fiber-based food packaging containing any member of the class of PFASs.

 Further studies may help inform DTSC's future decision-making.
-Despite these data gaps, the Department has sufficient information regarding potential exposures and adverse impacts from food packaging containing any member of the class of PFASs to designate this as a Priority Product.
+Despite some data gaps, the Department has sufficient information regarding potential exposures and adverse impacts from food packaging containing any member of the class of PFASs to designate this as a Priority Product.